kgorking/ecs/README.md

 This is a fairly simplistic sample, but there are plenty of ways to extend it to do cooler things, as explained below.

+# Building
+* MSVC 16.6 will compile this library with no problems.
+* GCC might work, but it hasn't been tested extensively.
+Its implementation of the parallel algorithms also seem kind of brittle atm.
+* Clang does not work, because it is missing the `<concepts>` header yet.

 # Table of Contents
 * [Entities](#Entities)
 * [Components](#Components)